za3k/za3k.com/hack-a-day-rules.md

 I directly used a bunch of things I had done the day before!
 Not only had I installed Unity, but I had found a helpful community who helped me answer Unity questions, and a neat sound generator I used.
 And watching someone else make a game made me realize that adding background music and sound effects really added a lot to the game.

+I got a lot of feedback that things were wrong with the game, which was great.
+That meant people tried the game!
+They actually played a thing I made!

+---

 As the days went by, I started making cooler and cooler projects each day, despite not spending any more time of them.
 Some of that was learning--I learned nice libraries to use, how to do certain things in Javascript like mouse drag, and I had to look up less.
 Some of it though, was general project skill.
 I started learning which features to cut, and which were worth spending time on.
 Mouse AND keyboard controls?
 Nope, only need one.
 Sound effects when you shoot and particle effects?
 A must-have.
 Rounded borders and good spacing?
 Worth the time.
 Tutorials?
 Nope, they're great but take too long.
 Just write instructions at the bottom, we've only got 3 hours!

 I also started slowly but surely getting burnt out.
 I needed a break from hacking every day.
 I couldn't really schedule time to hang out with my friends.
 So I took a day off for a holiday, and I felt great after.
 Then later, I took two days off--and completely lost my momentum!
 Oops, lesson learned the hard way.
 No taking two days off in a row.
 Too much got unloaded from my brain.

 The other thing that surprised me was that I started learning what kind of projects I *wanted* to make.
 I thought I knew, but actually it turned out I learned a lot.
 I liked making projects I could show off, that made people go "Wow!".
 My favorite projects were things things where people immediately said "Cool!" and smiled.
 I like making people happy.

+---

 My absolute favorite hack of the month was "Hack-A-Tank".
 Some little fish followed around your mouse.
 I don't know why, but it was relaxing as heck, and it made me really happy when other people felt the same way.
 Mood pieces were very outside my comfort zone, and I felt valid when people appreciated it.